nebulab/playbook/how-we-work/where-when-and-how.html.md

 Here is a list of essential things for working remotely:

 - **Your productive space.** A space dedicated exclusively to work.
 When you are there, you are at the office.
-This space must be specific, quiet, free of distraction and other people.
+This space must allow you to do your work without disrupting your or your coworkers' productivity (e.g. if you need to hop on a call, you can't work from a coffee shop!).
 - **A good Internet connection.** It is frustrating to be in a meeting with someone you can't understand or who disconnects continuously.
 If you intend to work remotely, invest in a good Internet connection.
 If you need help, we can find a solution together.